Fourth Sunday in Ordinary Time

 Liturgy:

-Readings Year C
+Readings of Year A

 The Nicene Creed